shoebabdullah/kraftwerk/README.md

 * **Data Visualization :** Matplotlib, Seaborn, WordCloud
 * **Document Processing :** PyPDF

+## Dataset : CapstoneDataSet.csv
+The dataset consists of **3,000 unstructured text snippets** from business documents and reviews, labeled as either Pros (1) or Cons (0).
+* **Cleaned Data:** 2,996 records (4 rows with corrupted/missing labels were removed).
+* **Class Distribution:** The dataset is perfectly balanced with a ~50/50 split between Pros and Cons, mitigating class imbalance bias.

 ## Text preprocessing and feature engineering

 ## Exploratory Data Analysis (EDA) & Feature Engineering